What Time Of Year Is Best For Gorilla Trekking?

 Climate, seasons and best months to visit

-The climate and trekking conditions are more or less the same in both Rwanda and Uganda.
+The climate, gorilla trekking conditions, and tourism seasons are more or less the same in both Rwanda and Uganda.
+Gorilla-trekking is a year-round activity, but I find there are some important considerations when timing your trip.

-Of the two, June-September are the driest; with light showers during December-February.
+Of the two, I find June-September are the driest; with light showers during December-February.

 The rainy seasons, from March-May and September-November, can be very soggy.
 March-May brings the heaviest rains, and the going can be tough – especially in Uganda’s Bwindi Impenetrable Forest, which is generally steeper, muddier and more dense than in Rwanda.